 There is a temple right behind the Brahma temple dedicated to Savitri, the wife of Lord Brahma.
 The other temples that are worth seeing are Rangji Temple, Varaha temple, Gurudwara, Atmateshwar temple, Pap Mochini temple, and etc.

 Pushkar is known as the Rose garden of Rajasthan as it has a huge variety of roses that are exported to other countries too.

-Pushkar is also famous for the camel fair or Kartik mela that held from Karthik Ekadashi to Karthik Purnima as per the Hindu calendar.
+Pushkar is also famous for the camel fair or Kartik mela that is held from Karthik Ekadashi to Karthik Purnima as per the Hindu calendar.
 A wide range of activities and events held in the fair that represent the culture of Rajasthan.
 Camel trading, camel race, camel safaris, cow and horse beauty contests, camel parades, camping, hot air balloons, etc are the main highlights of the fair.

 The best time to visit the Pushkar is during the late October to November as a traveler can also enjoy the Kartik Mela or Camel fair.
 Summers are extremely hot, not suitable for traveling.
 But if one wants to have a pure glimpse of Rajasthan with cuisines, culture, dresses, folk dance, etc, they must visit the Pushkar during the colorful and vibrant camel fair.